status-im/infra-ipfs/README.md

 [IPFS](https://ipfs.io/) clusters configuration.

+To run it we use the [ipfs-cluster](https://hub.docker.com/r/ipfs/ipfs-cluster/) container.

+See [the documentation](https://cluster.ipfs.io/documentation/) for more details.

 # Requirements

 In order to use this you will need secrets(passwords, certs, keys) contained within the [infra-pass](https://github.com/status-im/infra-pass) repository.
 If you can't see it ask jakub@status.im to get you access for it.